OIRL/tuDHM/index.md

 tuDHM is developed in MATLAB.
 (2020). version 7.10.0 (R2020a).
 Natick, Massachusetts: The MathWorks Inc.

-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Citation
 You can reference tuDHM Numerical Propagation using: R. Castaneda and A. Doblas, "Fast and automatic algorithm to universal recovery of the quantitative phase distribution in digital holographic microscopy," IEEE